datocms/js-datocms-client/README.md

 ## Development

-After checking out the repo, run `yarn install` to install dependencies.
-Then, run `yarn test` to run the tests.
+After checking out the repo, run `npm install` to install dependencies.
+Then, run `npm run test` to run the tests.

 Test suite's HTTP interactions are recorded/replayed from the `./cassettes` directory to get fast, deterministic and accurate tests.
 Simply delete every file within the directory to record new HTTP requests/responses.